linonetwo/hyper-visual/README.md

 This is folder path based context, another possible context is git context.
 If you are inside a folder with ```./.git```, then git related command that you used before will come into recommendation.

 And sure there are some command that you will use globally, likes ```ssh some-server```.
 They are not belong to any local context.

+### Existing task runner

+Task runner like ```yarn``` is depended on some config file likes ```package.json```.
+If current folder contains any of those config file, tasks inside will come into recommendation.

+Folder with those config file is a kind of context.

 ### SSH to a server (WIP)